Shaadalam9/sound-ev/README.md

 # Electric vehicles emitting sound
 Framework for the analysis of different sounds emitted by an automated car while pedestrian is crossing the road.

+## Citation
+If you use the coupled sim for academic work please cite the following papers:

+> Bazilinskyy, P., Alam, M. S., & Martinez, R. M. (2025).
+Pedestrian crossing behaviour in front of electric vehicles emitting synthetic sounds: A virtual reality experiment.
+In 54th International Congress & Exposition on Noise Control Engineering (INTER-NOISE).
+São Paulo, Brazil.

+> Bazilinskyy, P., Alam, M. S., & Martinez, R. M. (2025).
+Psychoacoustic assessment of synthetic sounds for electric vehicles in a virtual reality experiment.
+In 11th Convention of the European Acoustics Association (Euronoise).
+Málaga, Spain

 ## Analysis
 Analysis can be started by running python `sound-ev/analysis.py`.
 A number of CSV files used for data processing are saved in `sound-ev/_output/`.
 Visualisations of all data are saved in `sound-ev/_output/figures/`.